enthought/envisage/docs/source/tasks_user_manual/extensibility.rst

 specification the *application-level layout* to distinguish it from the lower-level layout attached to a task.
-Concretely, an application-level layout consists of a set of ``TaskWindowLayout`` objects, each of which indicates which tasks are attached to the window, which task is active in window, and, optionally, the size and position of the window.
+Concretely, an application-level layout consists of a set of ``TaskWindowLayout`` objects, each of which indicates which tasks are attached to the window, which task is active in the window, and, optionally, the size and position of the window.

 The default application-level layout is defined inside our application class,